ArduFox/speedtest-cli/cron_trouble.md

 And yes my aother cronjobs work as intended and i don't think am doing cron the wrong way.

+## :star: it works :star:
+- code is up and running
+- appends to hard coded csv file with local path :-(
+- testing if it works for some hours

+## to do :hammer:

+1. Work on test code an monitor the results and improve this code to become more robust
+1. Save the results to my .csv data collection.

-## debug and prepare to fork :fork:
+## debug and prepare to fork :construction:

 - line 1440 in `/usr/local/lib/python2.7/dist-packages/speedtest.py` calls function `get_best_server(self, servers=None)`
   - if first entry in list of dict (key=latency, val = servername) ist None / empty after sorting the servers by latency then raise error